paloblanco/simplepysite/pages/index.md

-# My page2!
+# My page in simplepysite!

-This is a test of making a website in mardown with just the python standard library.
+This is a super-simple static site generator.
+It is basically just some convenience functions built on top of the markdown library (required).
+This package will provide you with a very simple template for writing blog-like posts, as well as some simple css.
+Standard markdown syntax applies, and this is true for images and links.

 ## Why do this?